java-scripts/tutorials/MoreIntoFunctions.md

 # Functional Style
 Writing the code in Declarative Style.
-Involves deriving new functions out of functions.
+Involves deriving new functions out of existing functions.
 ```javascript
 var sumofSquaresFn = pipeFn(squaresFn,sumFn);
 sumofSquaresFn([1,2,3]) //output should be 14